 How strong really is the correlation between perception and eCommerce customer retention?

 Turns out – very.
-80%+ consumers told Brightback, a Chargebee company, they were less likely to re-purchase from a company if the cancellation process was difficult.
+80%+ consumers told Chargebee Retention (formerly Brightback), they were less likely to re-purchase from a company if the cancellation process was difficult.
 Once your customer forms a perception – either through informed or felt customer experiences, it will influence their continued relationship with your business.
 This belief is stronger for subscription commerce businesses.

 In fact, automated recurring payments for a product or service are more of a deterrent than enablement, yet subscribers tend to stick around due to robust personalized experiences – according to McKinsey & Co. research.